Temporary Outdoor Patio Program

 - Do not allow your patio or customer queuing area to impede any existing barrier-free access or sidewalk clearance for people using mobility devices to your establishment or that of your neighbouring businesses

-- Ensure any barricades/boundaries (railings, planters, pylons, etc.) to identify the patio area are cane-detectable, to provide people with low or no vision a means of identifying boundaries cafés in the curb lane.
+- Ensure any barricades/boundaries (railings, planters) to identify the patio area are cane-detectable, to provide people with low or no vision a means of identifying boundaries

 Cane-detectable means that a person with low vision or no vision is finding their way on the sidewalk with a white-cane.
-Planters and/or fencing must have a solid base so a white-cane can be used to tap along the bottom of the element to determine where to safely walk.
+Planters and/or fencing must have a continuous solid edge within 680 mm of the walking surface so a white-cane can be used to tap along the bottom of the element to determine where to safely walk.

 If you do not maintain a minimum pedestrian clearway width of 1.5 metres, a City of Hamilton enforcement officer will require you to adjust your patio dimensions upon inspection.
 Patio operators that are the subject of AODA complaints may have a City of Hamilton enforcement officer investigate and follow up with the patio owner.